YogitaAmbure13/Calculator-web/README.md

 # Calculator-web

-#TITLE:Calculator
+-TITLE:Calculator
-Using HTML, CSS, JAVASCRIPT
+--Using HTML, CSS, JAVASCRIPT
-IDE:VS Code
+---IDE:VS Code

 DESCRIPTION
 The Simple Web-Based Calculator is a user-friendly and easy-to-use application created with HTML, CSS, and JavaScript.
 It allows users to perform basic arithmetic operations like addition, subtraction, multiplication, and division quickly and accurately.